Prophetic Ministry And Prophetic Language

-Prophetic ministry requires prophetic language.
+Prophetic ministry involves prophetic language.
 Every call of God has a unique language of faith.
 When God called Jeremiah into ministry, he responded, "I cannot speak, I am a child."

 In other words, "I'm not qualified."
 You might feel the same.
 It's not unusual to feel like that.
 Jeremiah did, and his words affected God.
 God had to correct Jeremiah's language.
 Let's take a look.